Nitrokey/odoo-modules/sale_order_picking_hold_paid/README.rst

 2. Confirm the sale order
 3. Create and post an invoice for the sale order
 4. No delivery order will be created until the invoice is fully paid
-5. Once the invoice is paid, the delivery order will be automatically created
+5. Once the invoice is paid, the delivery order will be automatically created if the block reason has "Remove Block on Payment" enabled

 For products with Make-to-order and Manufacturing routes, manufacturing orders will be created immediately upon sale order confirmation, regardless of payment status.